Francis of Assisi: Founding of the Franciscan Order

-Friars Minor
+Order of Friars Minor (OFM)

 One morning in February 1208, Francis was taking part in a Mass in the chapel of St. Mary of the Angels, near which he had by then built himself a hut.
 The Gospel of the day was the "Commissioning of the Twelve" from the Book of Matthew, in which Jesus' disciples are commissioned to go and proclaim that the Kingdom of God is at hand.
 Francis was inspired to devote himself to a life of poverty.
 Having obtained a coarse woollen tunic, the dress then worn by the poorest Umbrian peasants, Francis tied it around himself with a knotted rope and went about exhorting the people of the countryside to penance, brotherly love and peace.
 His preaching to ordinary people was unusual as Francis had no license to do so.

 Francis' example attracted others.
 Within a year, he had 11 followers.
 The brothers lived a simple life in the deserted leper colony of Rivo Torto near Assisi.
 They spent much of their time wandering through the mountainous districts of Umbria, and through their earnestness toward people they encountered, often deeply impressed them.